3 Undeniable Reasons Why You Need Online Anonymity

 Barack Obama: I would love to just be taking a walk and then I run into you and you’re sitting on a bench.
 And suddenly I say, “Hey Jerry, how’re you doing?”
 You say, “I’m doing pretty good, what’re you doing?”
 I say, “Nothing.
 Just a Saturday morning.”

-That moment when you’ve lost your anonymity.
-Anonymity isn’t something that you think about as being valuable.
+Anonymity isn’t something that you think about as being valuable—but it is.

 South Korea is a good example of this.
-All residents of South Korea have something called a resident registration number (RRN), which is unique to each person and is used as an identifier, and this number is usually required to register online accounts (e.g. games, websites, etc).
+All residents of South Korea have something called a resident registration number (RRN).
+This is unique to each person and is used as an identifier.
+This number is usually required to register online accounts (e.g. games, websites, etc).

 In theory, this makes a lot of sense because it ensures that each person can only create a single account per service.
 In practice, however, there are some big potential issues that could arise when things don’t go according to plan.

-For example, in 2006, hundreds of thousands of RRNs were leaked from various consumer databases, and these RRNs were used to create false accounts in a game called Lineage as part of a money laundering operation.
-The worst part is that these RRNs weren’t stolen by hackers, but were sold by company employees with database access.
+For example, in 2006, hundreds of thousands of RRNs were leaked from various consumer databases.
+Then cybercrimianals used these RRNs to create false accounts in a game called Lineage as part of a money laundering operation.
+The worst part is that these RRNs weren’t stolen by hackers.
+Instead, they were sold by company employees with database access.

 2. Personal Harassment

 Online anonymity also plays an important role in freedom of expression.
-One of the most amazing things about the Internet is that it can give voices to those who are actively being silenced, allowing them to speak without fear of repercussion.
+One of the most amazing things about the internet is that it can give voices to those who are actively being silenced.
+This allows them to speak without fear of repercussion.

-In 2011, Mohammed al-Maskati — an outspoken political activist in Bahrain — was arrested and sequestered for eight days, only being released after having signed an agreement to never again mention Bahrain in any form of media.
+In 2011, authorities arrested Mohammed al-Maskati, an outspoken political activist in Bahrain.
+He was only released after signing an agreement to never again mention Bahrain in any form of media.

-In this instance, al-Maskati’s choice to use his real name was intentional and he does not regret that choice despite the consequences he faced.
+In this instance, al-Maskati’s choice to use his real name was intentional.
+He does not regret that choice despite the consequences he faced.
 However, for many others who are silenced in this way, anonymity is the only way to be heard while remaining safe.